 Myers filed lawsuits for violation of ORS 90.320 and Portland City Code that requires residential property owners to eliminate pest infestations.

-Four tenants settled their claims for a combined sum of $36,057.
-A fifth tenant settled her claims for a confidential amount.
+Five tenants settled their claims for a total sum of more than $45,000.
+A sixth tenant settled her claims for a confidential amount.

 An Oregon Community College with a very successful Medical Office Assistant training program moved the program out of one division into another because of a personal conflict between the Program Coordinator and the Dean of the Health Professions Division, who required the program to accept her husband as a candidate, but he then failed the program.
 For several years after, the program was moved around campus and twice “reviewed” by outside experts.
 One such expert issued a report recommending program revisions, without speaking to any of the faculty.
 Many of the proposed changes were ones long requested by the Program Coordinator who had fallen out of favor with the Dean.